atbu/ultra/README.md

 corresponding letter.
 3. The rotors would rotate _before_ any signal passes through them.
    - Rotor stepping is explained above, including _double stepping_.
+   - Enigma M4 'fourth rotors' do not rotate.
 4. The signal then passes through the rotors from right to left, being transformed at each step, until it reaches the reflector, at which point it is transformed into its paired letter.
 It then goes back through the rotors in reverse order, i.e. left to right.